-Advancement to candidacy is a critical part of the program and is designed to provide an opportunity to reaffirm the appropriateness of the program relative to the needs and abilities of the students.
-Upon successful completion of the core courses (Leadership Theory, Organizational Theory, Global Issues and Policy Analysis, and Principles of Research) each student should see his or her pre-candidacy advisor to review the policies and procedures regarding candidacy.
-To protect the interests of students who may not be advanced to candidacy, students must apply for candidacy before completing 22 credits and must complete the process by 28 credits or they will be blocked from taking classes.
+Advancement to candidacy is a critical part of the program, designed to provide an opportunity to reaffirm the appropriateness of the program relative to the needs and abilities of the students.
+When a student is advanced to candidacy, it means she/he is a candidate for the Ph.D.; this signifies the Doctoral Faculty's confidence in the candidate's ability to successfully complete the program, including the dissertation.

+Upon successful completion of the CORE courses, each student should see his or her pre-candidacy advisor to review the policies and procedures regarding candidacy.

+Students must apply for candidacy before completing 22 credits and must complete the process by 28 credits or they will be blocked from taking classes.
+[It is suggested that at about 15-18 credits, students should seriously begin discussion for candidacy with their advisor.]
 More specific information about advancement to candidacy is available on the doctoral homepage.

+Process and Paper Specifications:

-The method of achieving candidacy is the written response to a specified question or topic that is determined jointly by the student and his or her pre-candidacy advisor.
+The process for advancing to candidacy involves researching, writing, and submitting an original, high quality theoretical/conceptual paper, a written response to a specified question or topic that is determined jointly by the student and their pre-candidacy advisor.

 The candidacy topic is to align with the core curriculum framework.
 One or more of the program dimensions (personal, organizational, or global systems) provides the conceptual framework for the paper.

 The paper must be of the quality acceptable for publication in a peer-reviewed journal.
 We encourage candidates to submit papers to journals for review; although advancement to candidacy is not contingent upon the paper being accepted.
-Journals to be used as reference points are selected by each student and approved by the pre-candidacy advisor.
+Journals to be used as reference points are selected by each student and approved by the precandidacy advisor.

+Once one decides on the topic and completes the application form, send the Candidacy Application to the DPLS Faculty Advisor.
+The student will receive an email response from the department chair that the program is aware of their Candidacy application.

+The student has up to four months to submit two copies of the paper with two copies of the candidacy application to the Admissions and Advising Specialist.
+[Please note: An advisor can help the student until the application is submitted.
+Thus, the advisor can help with brainstorming to narrow the topic, or help outline or mind-map; however, once the application is submitted, one's advisor cannot help until or unless the candidate reaches an impasse or a major personal hurdle ensues.]

-Once the topic has been designated, the student has up to four months to submit two copies of the paper to the pre-candidacy advisor.
-The pre-candidacy advisor and one other doctoral faculty member will review the paper.
+The Admissions and Advising Specialist will forward the two copies to the pre-candidacy advisor and one other doctoral faculty member for review within 3-4 weeks.

 The decision to award candidacy is based on (a) the student's demonstration of competence in conceptualizing significant and complex theoretical subject matter, and (b) the student's abilities to write with coherence, relevance, appropriate mechanics, scholarly tone, and veracity.
+[See the scoring rubric on the doctoral website.]

+Advancement means the student is now a Doctoral Candidate.
+The letter of Advancement to Candidacy will include next steps for the Doctoral Candidate beginning with choosing a Dissertation Chair.

-If the candidacy paper is found to be unacceptable, the student will be asked to rewrite the paper and resubmit it, according to departmental guidelines.
-Failure to pass a third attempt at writing this paper will result in the student's separation from the program.
-The student will receive a written notice of advancement or non-advancement to candidacy.
+If the candidacy paper is found to be unacceptable [in whole or in parts], the student will be asked to rewrite the paper and resubmit it, according to departmental guidelines.
+If the paper fails to pass on the second review, a third reader will be appointed to also review the third and final submission.
+Failure to pass a third attempt at writing this paper will result in termination from the program.